 “We understood that for refugee women poverty means more than having little or no income.
 It means lacking control over their income, even in the family.
 It means missing opportunities because they lack power and voice.
 It means missing out because they are undercounted, undervalued, underserved and underrepresented.” – Ms. Mitos Urgel, Executive Director of WEAVE.

-Bianca recently published an article that talks about the WEAVE’s successful relationship with the World Fair Trade Organisation Asia: Empowering ethnic Burmese women through weaving.
+Contributed by Bianca of The Altruistic Traveller.
+Bianca recently published an article that talks about the WEAVE’s successful relationship with the World Fair Trade Organisation Asia: Empowering Ethnic Burmese Women through Weaving.

 Make Love Not Scars in India